Followers

 Payoff

-The Committee of Secret Correspondence/Secret/Foreign Affairs Committee’s efforts paid off in a big way when an American army, using arms and munitions covertly provided by France forced the surrender of a British army at Saratoga in October 1777.
-No one in France could recall the last time a British army surrendered to the French.
-The long and winding road to a treaty with France was now a superhighway.
-But the committee was not done.
-The details of an alliance, future loans to America, the basis for negotiations and peace, were all work to be accomplished by the committee.
-The capitals of Europe were also a target as the commission sought to bring Netherlands, Prussia, Spain, and Russia to the side of the cause.
-But these are tales for another time.
+The Committee of Secret Correspondence/Secret/Foreign Affairs Committee’s efforts paid off significantly when an American army, equipped with arms and munitions covertly provided by France, forced the surrender of a British army at Saratoga in October 1777.
+No one in France could remember the last time a British army surrendered to the French.
+The long and winding road to a treaty with France had now become a superhighway.
+However, the committee was not finished.
+The details of an alliance, future loans to America, and the foundation for negotiations and peace were all tasks to be accomplished by the committee.
+The capitals of Europe were also a target as the commission aimed to enlist the Netherlands, Prussia, Spain, and Russia to the cause.
+But those are stories for another time.

 No comments: